Application for exchange students

 Step 2: Application

-Please send your complete application in one PDF file to this email address.
+After the nomination you will receive an email with the request to create an account.
+After creating the account, you can upload the requested documents in Mobilty Online and complete your application.
 You will be notified about the application process and missing documents.
 Please provide an email address that you check regularly.
 The contact will only occur via email.

 A complete application comprises: